Voter Participation Center: 2024 election

-In the weeks before the 2024 presidential election, VPI mailed people across the U.S. letters claiming to be a "Voting Report Card", which listed the voter's name, address, and voting records beginning with the 2016 general election.
+In the weeks before the 2024 presidential election, VPC mailed people across the U.S. letters claiming to be a "Voting Report Card", which listed the voter's name, address, and voting records beginning with the 2016 general election.
 It also showed what it claims are voting records of neighbors.
 Some recipients called the letters invasive, intimidating, and threatening, as the mailer says that the VPI "will be reviewing these records after the election to determine whether or not you joined your neighbors in voting."

 Before the election, the Maryland Attorney General's Office issued a cease-and-desist letter to the organization, ordering that the group stop sending letters to Maryland voters.
 The attorney general's letter accused CVI and its sister organization, the Voter Participation Center, of violating Maryland law and the Voting Rights Act.
 Statements from the mailer such as "we will be reviewing these records after the election to determine whether or not you joined your neighbors in voting" imply that a person's voting record will be revealed and pressures them.